Species Guides

 - Fall/Winter: Artificial lures and shrimp

 Your bait selection should match what's naturally available during each season.
-During spring migrations, we've found that live mullet produces exceptional results, especially during the early morning hours.
-Our live bait fishing techniques are specifically tailored to match these seasonal patterns.
+During spring migrations, live mullet produces exceptional results, especially during the early morning hours.
+Our live bait and kite fishing techniques are built to match these seasonal patterns.

 Making Your Silver King Dreams Reality